jaime-leal/jaime-leal.github.io/readme.txt

 - Nope!
 - One heads up though.
 In my valid-accessibility-resume check, it was telling me to add an <noembed>
 as an alternative text but when I would do that, the html checker would give me an error.
 So, I just added and alt="..." tag instead.
+Also, majority of the warnings on the accessibility checker are from my comments.